Alia Bhatt On South Vs North Debate: We Should Be A Little Kind To Hindi Films

 Alia concluded by saying that a good film will always do well, but she also understands that the current time is tough for cinema because the film industry is recovering from the losses incurred during the pandemic.

-With respect to work, Alia will next be seen Darlings, which is all set to release on August 5, 2022.
-Directed by Jasmeen K Reet, the film also stars Shefali Shah, Vijay Varma and Roshan Mathew in key roles.
-The film which claims to be a dark-comedy, apparently revolves around domestic violence and mother-daughter's bond.
+With respect to work, Alia will next be seen in Darlings, which is all set to release on August 5, 2022.
+Directed by Jasmeet K Reet, the film also stars Shefali Shah, Vijay Varma and Roshan Mathew in key roles.
+The film which claims to be a dark comedy, apparently revolves around domestic violence and mother-daughter's bond.